In middle of December at around 5:30 PM.

 a conversation carries on inside me of its own accord.

-I watched it all unfold from a distance,
+I had only the sensation of watching it all unfold from a distance,

 as if it were someone else’s story.